Pratik12mukh/Sentiment-Analysis-for-Customer-Reviews/README.md

 Install the required libraries and dependencies listed in the requirements.txt file: pip install -r requirements.txt Ensure that you have Python 3.x installed on your machine.

+Usage Instructions:
+Run the main.py file to execute the code.
+The script will load the dataset, perform data cleaning and preprocessing, visualize the data, extract features, build a classification model, train the model, evaluate its performance, and provide accuracy metrics and a classification report.
+You can modify the code as needed or use it as a reference for your own projects.